IBM-Cloud/hackathon-prep-material/README.md

 Here's a a link to get you started: [Creating Cloud Foundry apps][cf_basics]

 Using node.js?
-If so, here is a guided experience that will have your first node app running in a few minutes: [Get started with Node on Bluemix](https://console.ng.bluemix.net/get-started/)
+If so, here is a guided experience that will have your first node app running in a few minutes: [Get started with Node on IBM Cloud](https://console.bluemix.net/get-started/)

 Have a look at this IBM Redbook as well, it gives a good overview of how to deploy your first app on Bluemix: [Essentials of Cloud Application Development on IBM Bluemix][ibm-redbook]

 If you prefer a more structured course, here is a link to a 4-hour online class to get you started with Bluemix: [Bluemix Essentials][bluemix-essentials]

-### Go serverless by using OpenWhisk
+### Go serverless by using IBM Cloud Functions

-[OpenWhisk](https://www.ibm.com/cloud-computing/bluemix/openwhisk) is an event-based driven environment that allows you to deploy serverless apps.
+[IBM Cloud Functions](https://www.ibm.com/cloud/functions) is an event-based driven environment that allows you to deploy serverless apps.

 Interested?
-[Take this online workshop](https://github.com/IBM-Bluemix/openwhisk-workshops/tree/master/bootcamp) to dive in.
+[Take this online workshop](https://github.com/IBM-Cloud/openwhisk-workshops/tree/master/bootcamp) to dive in.

 ## Drill down